JetBrains/teamcity-documentation/topics/working-with-build-results.md

 #### Test History

-To navigate to the history of a particular test, click the arrow next to the test name and select __Test History__ from the drop\-down.
+To navigate to the history of a particular test, click the arrow next to the test name and select __Test History__ from the drop-down menu.
 There are several places where tests are listed and from where you can open Test History.
 For example:
 * __Project Home__ page | __Current Problems__ tab